Songmu/p5-Redis-LeaderBoard/README.md

 # NAME

-Redis::Ranking - It's new $module
+Redis::LeaderBoard - It's new $module

 # SYNOPSIS

-    use Redis::Ranking;
+    use Redis::LeaderBoard;

 # DESCRIPTION

-Redis::Ranking is ...
+Redis::LeaderBoard is ...

 # LICENSE